 Chinese businesses involved in building servo motors are younger, boasting considerable production throughput and low pricing.
 Quality is substandard as compared to manufacturers from Europe and North America, except for Japan.

 Specifications are often overrated, which can lead to certain performance issues during actual operation.
 Whereas cheap servomechanisms are all right in hobby modelling, using the devices to drive industrial-grade machinery or robots is a bad idea.

 Rozum Robotics has entered the market of servo manufacturers with the RDrive series engines.
 To produce the drives, we have contracted reputable and vetted vendors who share the same high manufacturing standards as we do.
-Components of our products are built from quality materials—rare-earth permanent magnets in rotors and electrotechnical steel in stator plates.
+Components of our products are built from quality materials—rare-earth magnets in rotors and electrotechnical steel in stator plates.

 Optionally, our company sells the servobox solution, which is intended for fail-safe and reliable control over RDrive servos at calculated loads.

 The reduced footprint is due to minimized dimensions of the constituent parts.
 To deliver the brushless AC core, we use proprietary compressed winding technology.
 The strain-wave gearing mechanism has an inherently low-profile design.

 A hollow shaft body and a convenient mechanical interface make it possible to try versatile mounting configurations—direct drive, vertical, horizontal, or tilted.
 Fitting the engines is now easy, even if installation space is constricted.

 Built with proprietary components, the compact and lightweight actuators produce the same power that you would find in larger and heavier counterparts.
 Delivered torque ranges from 11 Nm to 216 Nm and the speed—from 30 to 55 RPM, depending on a specific model.